 Resources are almost gone or dwindling

-If your stash of survival supplies (like food and clean water) have been destroyed or are almost gone, and you can’t find a way to replenish them, it’s time to move.
+If your stash of survival supplies (like food and clean water) has been destroyed or is almost gone, and you can’t find a way to replenish them, it’s time to move.
 Ideally, you should still have enough supplies to survive the journey from point A to point B, so don’t wait until they’re completely gone.